nso89/image-rename/README.md

-# image-rename-cleanup
+# image-rename
-Cleanup image filenames and move it to a destination
+Rename filenames and move it to a destination

 * [Prerequisites](#prerequisites)
 * [Setup](#setup)